 - 1 lb. ground beef

 - 2 – 3 lbs. of potatoes, sliced

-When it’s done, add the peppers and onions.
-I used a mix of red and green ones.
+Step 2: When it’s done, add the peppers and onions.

-While this is cooking (stir and let it soften), layer the potatoes in a 9×13 pan.
-Start by covering the bottom.
+Step 3: While this is cooking (stir and let it soften), place a layer of the potatoes in a 9×13 pan.

-When the mixture is cooked and veggies are somewhat soft (they’ll finish cooking in the oven), add the taco seasoning.
+Step 4: When the mixture is cooked and veggies are tender, add the taco seasoning and stir well.

-Pour about 1/3 of the meat over the potatoes and spread it out.
-If you’re using cheese, add a bit on top.
+Step 5: Pour about 1/3 of the meat over the potatoes and spread it out.
+Sprinkle with cheese.

 Step 6: Layer more potatoes, more meat, more cheese.
 You will do 3 layers.

 Step 7: Cover the dish with foil and bake at 350 for 30 minutes.